mjafarpour87/medical-insights/README.md

 # medical-insights
-This Repo design for article that submmit in [MIE 2024](https://mie2024.org/)
+This Repo is designed for the article that is submmitted in [MIE 2024](https://mie2024.org/)